hojjunekim/hojjunekim.github.io/_pages/about.md

 I have been an exchange student at [**ETH Zürich**](https://ethz.ch/en.html), a project intern at [Vision for Robotics Lab](https://v4rl.com).
 Additionally, I was a research intern in SNU [Satellite-Geophysics Lab](http://satgeo.snu.ac.kr), and organized Nationwide AI-Education Contest in [AI Tech Play](https://www.youtube.com/channel/UCfmSTxHQ6Y43XtHsQ7l_H3Q).
 Feel free to look for the projects I did!

 I have broad research interests in Robotics, Computer Vision, and Machine Learning.
-Specifically, my work focuses on Perception and Autonomy with an emphasis on system designing for real-world applications.
-If you have questions or would like to discuss ideas, don’t hesitate to reach out through [email](hojjunekim@snu.ac.kr)!
+In particular, my work focuses on Perception and Autonomy, with an emphasis on system design for real-world applications.
+If you have questions or would like to discuss ideas, don’t hesitate to reach out via [email](hojjunekim@snu.ac.kr)!
 {: #publications}
 <!-- <div class="post">